-Various policies governing study abroad (eligibility; registration, academics, and course credits; costs and billing; financial aid) can be found in the IWU Course Catalogue and in the IWU Study Abroad Policies sheet (available in the International Office).
+Various policies governing study abroad (eligibility; registration, academics, and course credits; costs and billing; financial aid) can be found in the IWU Course Catalog and in the study abroad policies sheet for your type of program.

 To be eligible to study abroad, you must meet the following criteria: